-This article will detail common BI360 Installation Architecture setups to help you decide how to best implement the BI360 solution based on available resources your organization has.
+This article details common BI360 Installation Architecture setups to help you decide how to best implement the BI360 solution based on available resources your organization has.

 The following are some common BI360 implementation architecture diagrams.